 Mandatory Website Requirements

-using a website to sell online you must comply with certain website
+using a website to accept payments you must comply with certain

-requirements.
-Please note that as acquiring bank, Visa and MasterCard
+website requirements.
+Please note that as acquiring bank and as

 If a website is well designed and easy to use, customers will